 Student Projects through the Enterprise Academy

-As it is a research trial, 100 of the participating businesses will then be chosen at random to receive additional support through a ‘student-led project’, to implement technology solutions.
-Students studying in the Faculty of Management and Business Studies will have the fantastic opportunity to join the ‘Enterprise Academy’, which will enable them to be part of this technology knowledge transfer research trial.
+As it is a research trial, some of the participating businesses will then be chosen at random to receive additional support through a ‘student-led project’ to implement technology solutions.
+Students studying in the Faculty of Management and Business Studies will have the fantastic opportunity to join the ‘Enterprise Academy’ which will enable them to be part of this technology knowledge transfer research trial.
 The students will undertake masterclasses alongside small businesses and will then be skill-matched to businesses to help them embed technology solutions.
 As well as offering them a unique opportunity to make a genuine difference in the workplace, participation in the research trial will enable students to network with local businesses and business experts, expanding their range of contacts and gaining first-hand knowledge of local opportunities and career prospects, making them better prepared for the workplace or to start their own businesses in the future.

 The project is a randomised control trial, which will be evaluated by our research partner, Kada Research, specialists in social and economic research.
 Kada Research is working with us to design the research methods and ensure the research undertaken is robust and consistent.
 If the Techknowledgey Transfer concept is successful, there is potential that the model could be adopted by other academic institutions across the country.